ConjurTech/slate/source/includes/rest/_exchange_information.html.md

 ## Exchange Information

-This section consists of endpoints that allow retrieval of Switcheo Exchange information.
+This section consists of endpoints that allows retrieval of Switcheo Exchange information.

 Authentication is not required for these endpoints.

-### Get Timestamp
+### GET Timestamp
 Retrieve the current epoch [timestamp](#timestamp) in the exchange.

 #### HTTP Request